by Phoenix A. Desertsong, Staff Writer, Healer & Advocate

 The idea of being so honest in writing that it becomes inseparable from the author who penned it is sort of an ultimate goal for all writers.
 The trick is to be honest, but not absolutely exhaustive in that honesty.
 You give away a little at a time.
 That’s what can make writing so therapeutic.

 For those minds as busy and often overloaded as mine, it’s a sort of necessity to be just a little honest with a thing or two.
-You can dress it up a bit and make it less threatening; it doesn’t make it any less true, really.
-But having a few secrets has to be healthy, right?
+You can dress it up a bit to make it a bit more interesting and valuable to the reader.
+It doesn’t make it any less true to do this, really.
+After all, having a few secrets has to be healthy, right?

 Writers seem to have more reason to be mysterious than most.
 The more mysteries the author has, the more material to be used in the craft.
 That’s how I like to look at it.